 Students in the accelerated program must complete 164 units of coursework at Lawrence, including general education requirements and a major (with Senior Experience), prior to enrolling at Marquette Law School.
 Students are awarded the Lawrence degree upon successful completion of the first year at Marquette.
 They then continue for two more years to complete the juris doctor degree.

-Incoming first-year students with a 28 or higher on the ACT test may apply for admission to the 3-plus-3 program.
-Matriculated students who have completed the first year and have a cumulative GPA of 3.5 or higher may apply prior to the start of the junior year.
+It is recommended that interested students apply to Marquette during the fall of their junior year.
 Students must take the LSAT as part of the application process, and Marquette considers applicants as part of the general pool for admission and financial aid.
 Admitted students who decline the opportunity may return to or remain at Lawrence for a fourth year to complete the bachelor’s degree.

 Students interested in the accelerated pre-law program are strongly encouraged to work with their academic advisor and pre-law advisor early in their academic career.